 24 short hours — that’s all we’ve got in a day!
-And yet, in the mad rush of our lives, we are constantly trying to fit a zillion thing into its tiny package.
-Here are the 5 steps that set me free.
+And yet, in the mad rush of our lives, we’re constantly trying to fit a zillion thing into its tiny package.
+Here’re the five steps that set me free.
 I believe they can do the same for you!

 - Stop believing in busyness: Believing that we need to fill each moment of our day with activities to feel productive is a fallacy of our times.
-We evolved to benefit from ample breaks, variety, and connection.
-Even our hunter-gatherer ancestors spent no more than 3-4 hours per day in the active pursuit of prey or plant material.
-Consider the time for recovery, socialization and artistic expression as essential to your well-being.
+We evolved to benefit from ample breaks, variety, and connections.
+Even our ancient ancestors spent no more than three-four hours per day in the active pursuit of hunting.
+Consider the time for recovery, socialization, and creative expression as essential to your well-being.

-- Use a long-term Lens: There are times when everything on our lists seems equally compelling.
-However, when we’re connected to our true selves, we become aware of the direction that really speaks to us.
-Connect to the things that you want to be remembered by, and it will be easier to shed everything that’s simply creating needless noise in your mind and in your life.
+- Use a long-term Lens: There’re times when everything on our lists seems equally compelling.
+However, when we’re connected to our true selves, we become aware of the direction that speaks to us.
+Connect to the things that you want to be remembered by, and it’ll be easier to shed everything that’s simply creating needless noise in your mind and your life.

-- Plot your goals on a time ladder: Even so, we are multi-faceted creatures and there is certainly more than one goal we wish to pursue.
-And yet, operating on too many fronts simultaneously means that we do justice to none.
-Our attention gets frazzled, our energy becomes scattered and we leave most things incomplete.
-Instead, make a list of all that you want to accomplish and prioritize it on a time ladder.
-By focusing on one goal at a time, you’ll organize your time and reclaim the energy that was strewn in all directions.
+- Plot your goals on a time ladder: Even so, we’re multi-faceted beings and there’s surely more than one goal we wish to chase.
+And yet, functioning on too many fronts simultaneously means that we do justice to none.
+Our attention gets exhausted, our energy becomes distributed and we leave most things incomplete.
+Instead, make a list of all that you want to achieve and prioritize it on a time ladder.
+By focusing on one goal at a time, you’ll manage your time and regain the energy that was scattered in all directions.

-- Draw a relationships circle: When we fill our agenda with urgent items all day, we leave little space for the important relationships in our lives.
-Worse, when we do connect, we feel guilty about the work we could’ve been doing.
+- Draw a relationship circle: When we fill our agenda with urgent items all day, we leave little space for the important relationships in our lives.
 It’s ironic, given that we’re the most social animals on the planet and our strength and success lie in the relationships we nurture.
-Make a pie chart of all the important relationships in your life and honor each one with the time they deserve.
+Make a pie chart of all the important relationships in your life and respect each one with the time they deserve.
 Your journey will be far more fulfilling.